-The NIHR Maudsley Biomedical Research Centre (BRC) is a key partnership between the IoPPN and the South London and Maudsley NHS Foundation Trust (SLaM), and forms part of King’s Health Partners Academic Health Sciences Centre.
+The National Institute for Health and Care (NIHR) Maudsley Biomedical Research Centre (BRC) is part of the NIHR and is hosted by South London and Maudsley NHS Foundation Trust in partnership with King's College London.
+It forms part of King’s Health Partners Academic Health Sciences Centre.

 The combined expertise of the BRC, and the studies undertaken there, accelerate the translation of the latest scientific discoveries into first-in-human clinical trials and other well-designed studies to assess the safety, side effects and methods for treatment.
 The findings from these studies can then be developed and implemented to produce new tests and treatments for people with mental illness and neurological disorders.